yyin-dev/MIT6.828/labNotes/lab4/lab4c.md

 2. Remeber to call `lapic_eio` when handling timer interrupt.
 This's in the comment but not noticable enough.

+### IPC in JOS
+You will implement two system calls, `sys_ipc_recv` and `sys_ipc_try_send`.
+Then you will implement two library wrappers `ipc_recv` and `ipc_send`.

+The "messages" that user environments can send to each other using JOS's IPC mechanism consist of two components: a single 32-bit value, and optionally a single page mapping.
+Allowing environments to pass page mappings in messages provides an efficient way to transfer more data than will fit into a single 32-bit integer, and also allows environments to set up shared memory arrangements easily.

+### Sending and Receiving Messages
+To receive a message, an environment calls `sys_ipc_recv`.
+This system call de-schedules the current environment and does not run it again until a message has been received.
+When an environment is waiting to receive a message, any other environment can send it a message - not just a particular environment, and not just environments that have a parent/child arrangement with the receiving environment.

+To try to send a value, an environment calls `sys_ipc_try_send`.
+If the named environment is actually receiving (it has called `sys_ipc_recv` and not gotten a value yet), then the send delivers the message and returns 0.
+Otherwise the send returns `-E_IPC_NOT_RECV` to indicate that the target environment is not currently expecting to receive a value.

+A library function `ipc_recv` in user space will take care of calling `sys_ipc_recv` and then looking up the information about the received values in the current environment's `struct Env`.

+Similarly, a library function `ipc_send` will take care of repeatedly calling `sys_ipc_try_send` until the send succeeds.

+### Transferring Pages

+When an environment calls `sys_ipc_recv` with a valid `dstva` parameter (below UTOP), the environment is stating that it is willing to receive a page mapping.
+If the sender sends a page, then that page should be mapped at `dstva` in the receiver's address space.
+If the receiver already had a page mapped at `dstva`, then that previous page is unmapped.

+When an environment calls `sys_ipc_try_send` with a valid `srcva` (below UTOP), it means the sender wants to send the page currently mapped at `srcva` to the receiver, with permissions `perm`.
+After a successful IPC, the sender keeps its original mapping for the page at `srcva` in its address space, but the receiver also obtains a **mapping** for this same physical page at the `dstva` originally specified by the receiver, in the receiver's address space.
+As a result this page becomes **shared** between the sender and receiver.

+If either the sender or the receiver does not indicate that a page should be transferred, then no page is transferred.
+After any IPC the kernel sets the new field `env_ipc_perm` in the receiver's Env structure to the permissions of the page received, or zero if no page was received.

 > **Exercise 15.** Implement `sys_ipc_recv` and `sys_ipc_try_send` in `kern/syscall.c`.
 Read the comments on both before implementing them, since they have to work together.
 When you call `envid2env` in these routines, you should set the `checkperm` flag to 0, meaning that any environment is allowed to send IPC messages to any other environment, and the kernel does no special permission checking other than verifying that the target envid is valid.
 >